sccn/sccn.github.io/tutorials/10_Group_analysis/working_with_study_designs.md

 ![](/assets/images/studydesign12.png)

 Press the *Plot ERPs* pushbutton to plot the ERP for the first channel in the list.
-The following plot showing the grand-average ERP for each condition will pop up..
+The following plot showing the grand-average ERP for each condition will pop up.
 Then in the upper part of the *STUDY* plotting GUI, switch to the other design and again press the *Plot ERPs* button.
 The two plots are shown below side by side.

 ![](/assets/images/studydesign10.png)